 - An explanation of when and how to direct investments and any restrictions on when participants can change investments

 - A statement of the fees that the plan may charge to participants’ accounts when they change investment options or buy and sell investments

 - Information about participants’ shareholder voting rights and the manner in which confidentiality will be provided on how participants vote their shares of stock

 - The name, address, and phone number of the plan fiduciary or other person designated to provide certain additional information on request

 You should also keep in mind that participant-directed plans can’t invest things like art, antiques, gems, certain coins, or alcoholic beverages.
 Investing in precious metals is only allowed if certain conditions are met.

-How to choose a small business 401(k) provider
+How do I choose a small business 401(k) provider?

 As we’ve seen, a lot goes into managing a 401(k) plan, so it shouldn’t be a big surprise that most businesses — big and small — look to a 401(k) provider to administer your plan and handle all the heavy lifting.
 When you start shopping around, there are three big-picture considerations: What tasks will the provider handle?
 How much will it cost you and your employees?
 And are there good investment options?
 If you do your homework to make a thoughtful, informed choice, it can mean everyone saves time and money.